2025–26 B-Liga

-The 2025–26 season of the B-Liga is the 17th season since the establishment of the 1st Division as the second-tier of women's national league in Denmark and the 4th season with the current format of eight teams.
+The 2025–26 B-Liga was the 17th season of the second tier of the Danish Women's Football League, and the 4th season with the current format of eight teams.

-For the season 2025–26 1st Division has been renamed to B-Liga.
+For the 2025–26 season onwards, the 1st Division was renamed B-Liga.

 Format

 The main round of the league is played in autumn as a double round-robin tournament between the 8 participating teams, where each team plays against each other both at home and away.

-The four best placed teams qualify for spring Women's League qualification league.
-The qualification league once again of a double round-robin tournament among the six participating teams.
+The four best placed teams qualify for spring A-Liga qualification play-offs.
+The qualification play-offs once again consists of a double round-robin tournament among the six participating teams.
 The scores from the main round carry over into the championship finals.

-The four bottom ranked teams instead play in qualification league, a double round-robin tournament with the top two teams (east and west) of 2nd Division for two spots in 2026–27 B-Liga.
+The four bottom ranked teams instead play in qualification play-offs, a double round-robin tournament with the top two teams (east and west) of the 2025–26 C-Liga for two spots in 2026–27 B-Liga.
 The scores from the main league are not carried over into the qualification tournament.

 Teams

-There are 8 teams competing in the regular season of the league: the 4 teams from the previous season's qualification play-offs, and the 4 teams relegated from the previous season's A-Liga qualification play-offs.
-The four teams promoted to the B-Liga are Næstved HG, Esbjerg (taking over Varde IF's license) and AaB, staying in the B-Liga, while F.C.
+There were 8 teams competing in the regular season of the league: the 4 teams from the previous season's qualification play-offs, and the 4 teams relegated from the previous season's A-Liga qualification play-offs.
+The four teams promoted to the B-Liga were Næstved HG, Esbjerg (taking over Varde IF's license) and AaB, staying in the B-Liga, while F.C.
 Copenhagen was promoted from the C-Liga.
-The four teams relegated from the A-Liga qualification play-offs are ASA Fodbold, Thy-Thisted and Østerbro, staying in the B-Liga, and B.93, relegated from the A-Liga.
-This is F.C.
+The four teams relegated from the A-Liga qualification play-offs were ASA Fodbold, Thy-Thisted and Østerbro, staying in the B-Liga, and B.93, relegated from the A-Liga.
+This was F.C.
 Copenhagen's first ever season in the 2nd tier since the club's founding in 2024, after only one season in C-Liga.